rust-lang/rustc-dev-guide/src/tests/running.md

 all tests.
 Of course you can also target just specific tests with the `--test-args your_test_name` flag, just like when running the tests.

+Please note that it is **VERY IMPORTANT** that you check the output of
+failed tests before using `--bless` on them as this may cause
+regressions and make other peoples' jobs **a lot harder**!

 ## Passing `--pass $mode`

 Pass UI tests now have three modes, `check-pass`, `build-pass` and